olpcsf/pathagar.info/how-it-works.md

 ## Rich documentation

-Here you can learn more about how to install and deploy Pathagar yourself.
+Here you can learn more about how to install and deploy Pathagar yourself (coming soon).

 ## More resources